XFox111/TabsAsideExtension/CONTRIBUTING.md

 7. Done

 #### Release
 Next stage is release.
-Release performs on every push to master (which makes functional changes to application source code).
+Release performs on every push to master (which makes functional changes to the source code).
 Release performs manually by @XFox111 into: Chrome webstore, Edge webstore and GitHub releases

 ### Coding guidelines
 #### Indentation